devlemire/swag-node-shop/README.md

 ### Instructions

 * Open `server/index.js`.
-* Add middleware to use `express.static` to server up the build folder in `public/build`.
+* Add middleware to use `express.static` to serve up the build folder in `public/build`.
 * Open `http://localhost:3000/` to see the API interact with a React front-end.
 * Import the `postman_collection` into Postman and run the Unit Tests to make sure they all pass.